unicscode/studio-player/README.md

 ## Ajusting Size

-To set the size of the player you can pass width and heigh property. `width="720` to make the player responsive pass set className to `vjs-fluid` `className="vjs-fluid"` you can also pass the ration of video by adding classNames `vjs-16-9`, or `vjs-4-3`
+to set the size of the player you can pass width and heigh property. `width="720"` to make the player responsive pass set className to `vjs-fluid` `className="vjs-fluid"` to change ratio of the video add classNames `vjs-16-9`, or `vjs-4-3`

 ## License